Flea Dirt on Dogs: What It Is, How to Spot It, and How to Get Rid of It

 Flea and Tick Medications

-Oral flea and tick medications are the most effective way to prevent and treat flea infestations.
+Oral flea and tick medications are the most effective way to protect your dog from flea bite.
 These medications start working within 30 minutes to a few hours after being administered.
 Topical flea treatments are also available but are generally more challenging to apply and take longer—between 12 to 48 hours—to begin killing fleas.
 Products like Simparica®, NexGard®, Bravecto®, or Credelio® are excellent options for oral flea prevention.
 Consult your veterinarian to determine the best treatment method based on the level of infestation.

 Flea and Tick Topical Shampoos, Sprays, and Wipes